mrusse/soularr/README.md

 search_type = incrementing_page
 #How mancy records to grab each run, must be a number between 1 - 2,147,483,647
 number_of_albums_to_grab = 10
 #Unmonitors the album if Soularr can't find it and places it in "failure_list.txt".
 #Failed albums can be re monitored by filtering "Unmonitored" in the Lidarr wanted list.
 remove_wanted_on_failure = False
 #Comma separated list of words that can't be in the title of albums or tracks.
 Case insensitive.
 title_blacklist = BlacklistWord1,blacklistword2
+#flag indicating whether to search for missing albums or unmet cutoff.
+Ture indicates that soularr should search for unmet cutoff only
+# There is no internal logical that ensures that cutoff will be met so be sure to have allowed filetypes set appropriately
+cutoff_unmet = False

 [Logging]
 #These options are passed into the logger's basicConfig() method as-is.